MatthewSabia1/SubPirate/memory-bank/activeContext.md

 - Improved post details fetching to properly handle NSFW content and thumbnails
 - Removed content filtering from Reddit API integration
 - Set showNSFW to true by default in Dashboard component

+### Google Authentication Implementation
+- Enhanced the authentication system with Google OAuth integration:
+  - Added a `signInWithGoogle` method to the AuthContext
+  - Created a "Continue with Google" button in the Login component
+  - Implemented proper loading state and error handling for Google sign-in
+  - Created a dedicated AuthCallback component to handle OAuth redirects
+  - Added a new route in App.tsx for the auth callback (/auth/callback)
+  - Configured proper redirect URL handling for consistent authentication flow
+  - Enhanced user experience with appropriate loading indicators during authentication
+  - Implemented comprehensive error handling for authentication failures

 ### Stripe Integration Fixes
 - Fixed several critical issues with Stripe integration: